Leave more than memories. Leave HOPE.

 We understand that writing a Will can be an expensive and time-consuming activity, so we have teamed up with The National Free Wills Network to make it easier for you.

-As a member of the National Free Wills Network, we are able to offer to pay for a limited number of simple Wills to be written at a discounted rate through participating solicitors.
+As a member of the National Free Wills Network, we are charged a discounted rate to be able to pay for a limited number of simple Wills to be written through participating solicitors, at no cost to you.
 Whilst there is no obligation to include a bequest to Brain Tumour Research, we sincerely hope that you will be able to do so in order to support long-term research at our UK Centres of Excellence.

 Please contact us if you would like to benefit from this limited offer -- email email@example.com or call us on 01908 867200.